Agents can be instantiated with or without data. Instantiating

 agent.environment === environment; // returns `true`

-s are automatically assigned a unique ID when they are created.
+Agents are automatically assigned a unique ID when they are created.

-they can be retrieved using their ID from their Environment
+they can be retrieved using their ID from their Environment by calling

 environment.getAgentById(id);